Using NVIDIA GPU Cloud with Oracle Cloud Infrastructure

 Avoid entering confidential information when assigning descriptions, tags, or friendly names to your cloud resources through the Oracle Cloud Infrastructure Console, API, or CLI.

 An Oracle Cloud Infrastructure tenancy.
-For more information, see Signing Up for Oracle Cloud Infrastructure.
+For more information, see Request and Manage Free Oracle Cloud Promotions.

 A key pair, to use for connecting to the instance via SSH.
 For information about generating a key pair, see Managing Key Pairs on Linux Instances.